spinnaker/spinnaker.github.io/guides/developer/plugin-creators/overview.md

 ## Example Interface plugin

-The [pf4jPluginWithoutExtensionPoint] plugin extends the functionality of Kork's [SecretEngine](https://github.com/spinnaker/kork/blob/5c5bf12a54ca840b7c6c9f4a57cf3c445ddd910e/kork-secrets/src/main/java/com/netflix/spinnaker/kork/secrets/SecretEngine.java).
+The [pf4jPluginWithoutExtensionPoint](https://github.com/spinnaker-plugin-examples/pf4jPluginWithoutExtensionPoint) plugin extends the functionality of Kork's [SecretEngine](https://github.com/spinnaker/kork/blob/5c5bf12a54ca840b7c6c9f4a57cf3c445ddd910e/kork-secrets/src/main/java/com/netflix/spinnaker/kork/secrets/SecretEngine.java).
 SecretEngine is a regular Java interface that does not import any PF4J classes. pf4jPluginWithoutExtensionPoint's SillySecretEngine implements SecretEngine and uses the `@Extension` annotation to identify itself as a PF4J plugin.
-See the plugin project's [README]( https://github.com/spinnaker-plugin-examples/pf4jPluginWithoutExtensionPoint) and code for details on how this plugin works.
+See the plugin project's [README](https://github.com/spinnaker-plugin-examples/pf4jPluginWithoutExtensionPoint) and code for details on how this plugin works.

 # Spring plugins

-When you can't find an ExtensionPoint to use or a Java interface to implement, you can create a plugin using Spring.
+When you can't find an `org.pf4j.ExtensionPoint` to use or a Java interface to implement, you can create a plugin using Spring.
 This is should be done as a last resort, since the disadvantages outweigh the advantages.

 Advantages: